pkasera68/Malaria-Detection-1.0/README.md

 # Malaria-Detection-1.0
-The Machine Learning Project, capable to detect malaria parasite in the microscopic image of a blood-cell.
+The Machine Learning application, capable to detect malaria parasite in the microscopic image of a blood-cell.
 It is its V 1.0 .

 Tech stack: